FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Do-Free-Google-Colab-Like-Kaggle-SDXL-LoRA-Training.md

 ### How To Use Kaggle Free Account To Run Automatic1111 Web UI
-* A tutorial for this will be made hopefully and the link will be shared here hopefully
+* A tutorial for this is here : https://youtu.be/dpM02YMj8FY
-* Stay subscribed

 ## How To Install And Do LoRA Training
 * Start a new Notebook as shown in tutorial video and follow the steps